 Interview: Surin Pitsuwan

-How will a free and open investment regime be achieved to increase ASEAN’s competitiveness?
+How will a free and open investment regime be achieved as a means to increase ASEAN’s competitiveness in attracting foreign investment?

 SURIN: ASEAN’s vision for an integrated regional economy includes the free flow of investment and services.
 Nevertheless, we have to stress that our approach to establishing a free and open regime is not limited to simply liberalising our investment regimes.
 We also have to provide adequate protection to investors and their investments.
 Our agreements contain provisions that safeguard this and allow investors to have direct recourse through the investor-state dispute settlement mechanism instituted within the framework of the investment agreement.
 In addition, we are also working to promote and facilitate investment as ASEAN recognises it must raise further awareness to increase intra-ASEAN and foreign investment.

 How are logistical integration issues being addressed to help transform ASEAN into a single market?